 Youth Police Academy

 The Youth Police Academy will be open to any students who will be entering 6th, 7th, or 8th grade in September of the current year who also attend a public or private school in Princeton, NJ.
-If a student is entering 9th grade or higher, they are eligible to be a counselor and help the officers throughout the duration of the academy.
+If a student is entering 9th through 12th grade, they are eligible to be a counselor and help the officers throughout the duration of the academy.
 If a student does not attend a school in Princeton but they wish to attend the academy, they may submit an application and their acceptance will be based upon availability.

 It is our hope that this program will educate the participant and help create a stronger bond between the police officers and the youth of our community.